 Khancoban Pondage is a 3km-long lake and part of the Snowy Mountains Scheme.
 The beautiful waterway has a boat ramp and is perfect for fishing, kayaking and water sports, with waterskiing and wakeboarding popular in warmer months.
-The backdrop of Australia’s highest peaks is breathtaking.

 You can explore the mountain ranges on various walking trails, such as Major Clews Hut and Round Mountain Hut.
 On the picturesque Khancoban to Kiandra drive wind through Mount Kosciuszko National Park past scenic dams and mountain forests to the highest town in Australia, Cabramurra.